Napoleon at Waterloo (board wargame)

-Napoleon at Waterloo is a board wargame published by Simulations Publications Inc. (SPI) in 1971 that simulates the Battle of Waterloo.
-The game, which features simple rules, was designed as an introduction to board wargaming, and was given as a free gift with each subscription to SPI's Strategy & Tactics magazine.
+Napoleon at Waterloo is a board wargame published by Simulations Publications, Inc. (SPI) in 1971 that simulates the Battle of Waterloo.
+The game, which features simple rules, was designed as an introduction to board wargaming, and was given as a gift with each subscription to SPI's Strategy & Tactics magazine.

 Description

 Napoleon at Waterloo is a two-player grand tactical board wargame in which one player takes the role of Napoleon controlling the French forces, and the other player takes the role of the Duke of Wellington controlling the Anglo-Allied forces.
 The game comes with a single scenario based on the historical battle.

 Components

 The free game sent to new subscribers of Strategy & Tactics consisted of: